benhoverter/chsie-events/README.md

 == Installation ==

-This section describes how to install the plugin and get it working.

-e.g.
+1. Download the entire repository to a folder.

-1. Upload `chsie-events.zip` to the `/wp-content/plugins/` directory
+2. Zip that folder, then upload it to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress